Rajeshwari-Argulwar/Named-Entity-Recognition-useing-SpaCy-and-Flask/README.md

 4. Access the application through your web browser at `http://localhost:5000`.
 5. Input text into the provided textbox and submit to view the identified entities highlighted within the output.

+**Contributors:**

+This project was a collaborative effort, and we'd like to acknowledge the contributions of Sandhya Bhujbal and Sudip Joshi.
+Their dedication and expertise were invaluable in developing and refining the NER model and Flask interface.
+Their commitment to excellence has greatly enhanced the quality and functionality of this project.

 **Contributing:**

 Contributions to this project are welcome!
 If you have any suggestions, enhancements, or bug fixes, feel free to submit a pull request or open an issue on the GitHub repository.